jasonkneen/com.jasonkneen.tabdemo/readme.md

 ### NOTE: This is very much "work in progress" and I'm tweaking as I use this in current projects.
 Please feel free to fork, and submit Pull Requests with any updates.
 See the wishlist.

 ## Latest
-* Initial commit - tested on Android - should work on iOS but tweaking currently
+* Initial commit - tested on Android - on iOS you get a standard TabGroup
 * won't support all TabGroup events / properties / methods yet - adding them currently
 * tested in Titanium SDK 3.3 but also works in 3.1 and 3.2
 * test project removes the actionBar for the whole project so we can use our own NavBar